influxdata/docs-v2/content/influxdb/cloud-serverless/get-started/query.md

 ### Execute an SQL query

-Get started with one of the following tools for querying data stored in an {{% cloud-name %}} bucket:
+Get started with one of the following tools for querying data stored in an {{% product-name %}} bucket:

 - **InfluxDB UI**: View your schema, build queries using the query editor, and generate data visualizations.
 - **InfluxDB v3 client libraries**: Use language-specific (Python, Go, etc.) clients to execute queries in your terminal or custom code.